 Wellhead Protection is a pro-active approach to preventing contamination of groundwater used for drinking water supplies.
-Groundwater can be impacted by improper storage, handling and disposal of wastes and hazardous chemicals.
-If contamination does occur, it is very expensive and can take years for Redmond’s water to be useable again.
 Cleaning groundwater can often cost 100 times more than preventing the pollution in the first place.

-Wellhead Protection (WHP) is a requirement for Group A Water Systems to protect the health of people using groundwater supplies for drinking water.
-In October 2003 City Council adopted Wellhead Protection Ordinance No. 2180.
-Amendments were made to the code in May 2005 (Ordinance No. 2257), October 2005 (Ordinance No. 2269), and most recently in February of 2010 (Ordinance No. 2521).
+Wellhead Protection (WHP) is a requirement for local governments to protect the health of people using groundwater supplies for drinking water.
 The City of Redmond WHP Program is compliant with Chapter 246-290 of the Washington Administrative Code (WAC) and, therefore, the federal Safe Drinking Water Act.

 Redmond’s Wellhead Protection Program staff evaluate and mitigate risks to groundwater by: